Lisa: The Painful: Lisa: The Painful

-Brad and Buddy are later reunited, and Brad realizes that Buddy left on her own due to Brad's controlling nature.
-Brad still decides to take Buddy back to their home, but he is cornered by Buzzo and his gang, who knock him out and force-feed him Joy in front of his daughter.
+Brad and Buddy are later reunited, whereupon Brad realizes that Buddy left on her own due to Brad's controlling nature.
+Brad still decides to take Buddy back to their home, but he is cornered by Buzzo and his gang, who knock him out and force-feed him Joy.
 Brad has a Joy-induced blackout, and when he wakes up he finds that Buzzo, his group, and Buddy are gone.
-Despite realizing Buddy's distaste towards him, Brad pushes forwards, with his past trauma causing him to desperately fear that harm will befall Buddy.
-After hearing that Buddy stole a boat and presumably went out to sea, Brad makes one of his own, and while his party members are asleep, sets off alone.
-He finds Buddy on a desolate island, being cared for by an aged Marty, whom Brad promptly kills in a Joy fueled rage.
-When Buddy escapes yet again, he uses a corpse as a flotation device to follow her.
+After hearing that Buddy stole a boat and presumably went out to sea, Brad constructs his own in attempts to reach her, abandoning his party members whilst they sleep.

+Brad finds Buddy on a desolate island, being cared for by an aged Marty.
+The player is given the option to spare Marty, though this is ultimately useless, as he will be fought regardless of player choice.
+During the fight, Brad is forced to physically assault Buddy in attempts to kill Marty, and he proceeds to black-out.
+When Buddy escapes yet again, Brad uses a corpse as a flotation device to pursue his adoptive daughter.